Joe-Bresee/K8s-Config-Synchronizer-Operator/README.md

 *This project is in progress*
 # Config-Synchronizer-Operator

-A Kubernetes operator that synchronizes configuration from a source (Git repository, ConfigMap, or Secret) into target resources on a cluster.
+A Kubernetes operator that synchronizes configuration from a Git source into target resources on a cluster.

-as of this readme update commit, I've been able to get a functional syncing of a resource defined in a git source which is awesome.
-On initial start, it's able to apply the new manifest, and when I edited the deployment manifest in my test git source, my operator was able to detect the change during its reconciliation loop and apply it to the cluster.
-There's no pruning at the moment which might be a nice touch, and I think I may need to re-design my CR to be a bit more adaptable to manifest changes.
+I have a functional reconciliation that syncs every refresh_interval correctly and applies the made changes, and gracefully logs errors on bad-syntaxed synced manifests.

 ## Motivation